Team America: World Police: Plot

-Succumbing to depression, Gary is reminded of his responsibility by a speech from a drunken tramp, stating that "dicks" are necessary to save "pussies" from "assholes".
+Succumbing to depression, Gary is reminded of his responsibility by a rambling speech about "dicks, pussies and assholes" from a drunken tramp.
 Returning to the team's base, he finds Spottswoode has survived Moore's bombing.
-After regaining Spottswoode's trust by giving him a blowjob and undergoing one-day training, Gary goes to North Korea, where he uses his acting skills to infiltrate the base and free the team, although Lisa is held hostage by Kim.
-The team is confronted by the Film Actors Guild and kill most of the actors in their ensuing fight.
-After Gary uses his acting skills to save Chris from Susan Sarandon, Chris confesses to Gary that the reason he dislikes actors is because he was gang-raped by the cast of the musical Cats when he was 19 years old.
+After regaining Spottswoode's trust by giving him a blowjob and undergoing one day of training, Gary goes to North Korea, where he uses his acting skills to infiltrate the base and free the team, although Lisa is held hostage by Kim.
+The team is confronted by the F.A.G. and kill most of their members in an ensuing fight.
+After Gary uses his acting skills to save Chris from Susan Sarandon, Chris confesses to Gary that the reason he dislikes actors is because he was raped by the cast of the musical Cats when he was 19 years old.

-The team crash the peace ceremony and Gary goes on stage where he convinces the world's leaders to unite, using the tramp's speech.
-Alec Baldwin cannot counter Gary's arguments, so Kim betrays and kills Baldwin, but is kicked over a balcony by Lisa and impaled on a Pickelhaube.
-Kim reveals his true form as an enormous extraterrestrial cockroach and flees in a spaceship, promising to return.
-Gary and Lisa happily begin a relationship and the team reunites, preparing to fight the world's terrorists once again.
+The team crashes the peace ceremony and Gary goes on stage to deliver a recontextualized version of the tramp's speech, arguing that "dicks", though criticized by "pussies", are necessary to stop "assholes", which convinces the world's leaders to unite.
+Kim betrays and kills Baldwin for being unable to counter Gary's argument, but he is kicked over a balcony by Lisa and impaled on a German delegate's Pickelhaube.
+Kim reveals his true form as an extraterrestrial cockroach and flees in a spaceship, vowing to return.
+Gary and Lisa happily begin a relationship and in the end, the team reunites, preparing to fight the world's terrorists once again.